madebywild/audioFX/README.md

 Currently only a lowpass-filter is available and things are still very **alpha**.
 API **will probably** change in the future.
 Currently 93% test coverage in latest Chrome, FF and Safari.

+Features caching, so repeated loadings to the same url result in only one request and deep copies of the cached AudioBuffers for the following loads.

 [Demo](http://madebywild.github.io/audioFX/)

 ## Installation